Technology-for-the-Poorest-Billion/2024-IMMI/interim/README.md

 - Started looking into using similar design techniques for the data and diary page.

 ### Bangyi Gao (bg432)
-- Develop the software framework with 5 subpages.
+- Develop the software framework
+- Set template for Home, Diary, and Setting Page
-- Research on GPT prompting for more efficient software development.
+- Research on GPT Prompting
-- Started to looking into how to sync and visualize local data on the calendar.
+- Started looking into how to sync local data with the calendar

 ### Zi Cai (zc348)
 - Fully comprehended IMMI's prediction algorithm